PSPDFKit/PSPDFKit-SP/README.md

 PSPDFKit comes with two dynamic frameworks, the model layer (PSPDFKit.xcframework) and the UI layer (PSPDFKitUI.xcframework), and optional CocoaPods and Carthage support for easy integration.

+See [System Compatibility for iOS](https://pspdfkit.com/guides/ios/announcements/version-support/) for more information on supported operating systems.

 ## Support

 For questions or to report issues, open a ticket on our [support platform](https://pspdfkit.com/support/request).